Do you want your boss to love you? Well, then increase the performance of your team! Go from being an average car to being an explosive rocket.

 - Topic X: Klaus and Greta work out a concept for a solution and share it with the team before next Tuesday

-- Topic Y: Gundula and Kevin discuss whether it is worth or necessary to pursue Solution Z, and share their conclusion with the team latest tonight.
+- Topic Y: Gundula and Kevin discuss whether it might be worth pursuing solution Z and share their result with the team by tonight

 How short can you make a retrospective?